American universities flock back to Taunton School

 They attended the school’s second American Universities Fair and more than 250 students from over 50 schools across the South West joined them.

-Taunton School’s head of careers, David Hawkins, said: “In the past few years, the credit crunch and demographic shifts have seen Britain slip down the global league table while the rest of the world surges ahead.
+A school spokesman said: “In the past few years, the credit crunch and demographic shifts have seen Britain slip down the global league table while the rest of the world surges ahead.

 “In the world of universities, a similar tidal wave has hit – tuition fees and the abolition of number controls have had a seismic effect on the UK’s educational landscape.